 Monthly Meetings: We meet year-round on the first Wednesday of the month from 6 to 8 p.m. at the Agawam Senior Center, located at 954 Main Street, Agawam.
 Our calendar and membership year is from September through August.

-Speakers: The Society, since our beginning, has always looked for speakers to share their thoughts and hints and we continue to do so today.
+Speakers: The Society, since its beginning, has always engaged local, regional and nationally known speakers who share their broad experience to educate us and improve our research skills.
 Thanks to a strong inner circle of Genealogists, we have been able to get local speakers as well as national speakers in the field of genealogy.
 By using technology such as Zoom Online Meetings, we have brought national speakers to our meetings in Agawam.

 Listen to Local and National Speakers: One local speaker spoke to us on “Researching your French-Canadian Ancestors” and another, our own Hillary Schau spoke to us on “Organizing Your Genealogy Research”.
 Two of our national speakers, Maureen Taylor and Russ Worthington spoke to us from their own homes on the big screen.
 Russ Worthington spoke to us on the use of City Directories while Maureen Taylor, the Photo Detective, gave us hints on what to look for in old photos.
 Make sure you check out our Newsletter for future speakers and their topics.